About Mindlines

 And that looking puts you in a loop.

-Although the Mindlines appear different on the surface, they tend to grow from the same quiet background assumption - that something about us needs resolving.
+The Mindlines look different on the surface, but they all grow from the same quiet belief, that something about us is wrong and needs fixing.

 The theme varies from person to person.
 Achievement, approval, control, money, purpose, relationships, to name but a few.
-But the mechanism underneath is always the same.
+But the structure is always the same.
 A feeling arises, gets interpreted personally, becomes a problem to solve and sets off a cycle of seeking, fixing, numbing and restarting.

 The Workshop is where you go when you're actively trying to solve it.
 Fixing, improving, striving, optimising.

 The Waiting Room is where you go to get relief from the trying.
-Scrolling, numbing, distracting, anything to make the feeling temporarily drop.
+Scrolling, numbing, distracting, anything to take the edge off while waiting for things to improve.

 Neither resolves anything.
 Because the feeling was never the problem.

-Underneath the loop, your natural state of okayness was always already there.
+Your natural state of balance was always there.
 The Mindline was never covering something broken.
-It was covering something that was always fine.
+It was covering something that was always in perfect balance.
 The relief you felt when something worked wasn't coming from the thing you found.
 It was coming from the moment the searching stopped.
-And in that pause, the natural state was simply revealed.
+And in that pause, what was always there was simply revealed.

-The Mindline was an innocent misunderstanding about where the peace was actually coming from.
+The Mindline was an innocent misunderstanding about where the happiness, peace and contentment were actually coming from.

-The feeling was just a feeling.
+The sensation was always neutral.
 The situation was always neutral.
-And the peace, happiness and contentment you were seeking was never somewhere else.
+The happiness, peace and contentment you were seeking was never somewhere else.
 It was here all along, underneath the searching that was covering it.

-When that's seen clearly, the loop loses its grip.
-Not because anything was fixed.
-Because nothing needed fixing in the first place.
+When that's seen clearly, the Mindline loop loses its grip.